965847232/Machine-Learning-Approaches-for-Quality-Control-in-Pulp-Packaging-Manufacturers/README.md

 Dear reader!

-I'm Rattana Ceesay from Thammasat University, Thailand, the author of research paper "Machine Learning Approaches for Quality Control in Pulp Packaging Manufacturers"
+I'm Rattana Ceesay from Thailand, the author of research paper "Machine Learning Approaches for Quality Control in Pulp Packaging Manufacturers"
 Published in: 2023 20th International Joint Conference on Computer Science and Software Engineering (JCSSE).

 I would like to share some datasets and my ipynb source codes.